lukostaz/prissma/README.md

 # API Overview

-Make sure `config.properties` is in your build path and that it contains the  search algorithm desired parameter values (e.g. [similarity threshold, cost of edit distance operations, etc](http://2014.eswc-conferences.org/sites/default/files/papers/paper_81.pdf)).
+Make sure `config.properties` is included in your build path and that it contains the  parameters values needed by the search algorithm (e.g. [similarity threshold, cost of edit distance operations, etc](http://2014.eswc-conferences.org/sites/default/files/papers/paper_81.pdf)).

 ## Step 1: Decomposing Prisms